-In other words, the earlier delays cause the project to be pushed into a period of more difficult conditions where further delay occur.
+In other words, the earlier delays cause the project to be pushed into a period of more difficult conditions where further delay occurs.

 In these circumstances the Contractor or Sub-Contractor will probably have incurred additional expense and be exposed to liquidated damages.

-If the project is under a JCT contract the Architect/Contract Administrator is likely to point at the contract and say that the weather encountered is not exceptionally adverse, meaning there is no entitlement to additional time or money.
+If the project is under a JCT Design & Build 2016 Contract the Employer’s Agent is likely to point at the Contract and say that the weather encountered is not exceptionally adverse, meaning there is no entitlement to additional time or money.
 Perhaps, if the weather is very bad, they may award an extension of time but not loss and expense.

-If it is an NEC3 contract the Project Manager may say that the weather is not worse than the average 1 in 10 year values in the Contract Data so there is no Compensation Event.
+If it is an NEC3/4 Contract the Project Manager may say that the weather is not worse than the average 1 in 10 year values in the Contract Data so there is no Compensation Event.

 Under a GC Works contract, where the Contractor takes all of the risk for bad weather, then the Architect/Contract Administrator is likely to take an even stauncher position.

 So, who is right?
 Is there any entitlement to additional time or money?

 DOES WINTER WORKING GIVE RISE TO ANY ENTITLEMENT?